balena-io/debugging-masterclass/README.md

 root@dee2945:~# cat /mnt/boot/config.json | jq
 {"apiEndpoint": "https://api.balena-cloud.com","appUpdatePollInterval": 900000,"applicationId": "1234567","applicationName": "DebugApp","deltaEndpoint": "https://delta.balena-cloud.com","deviceApiKey": "1234566edab91fe8cc9ed6b27ff81215","deviceApiKeys": {  "api.balena-cloud.com": "1234566edab91fe8cc9ed6b27ff81215"},"deviceType": "fincm3","listenPort": "48484","mixpanelToken": "123456ea64cb6cd8bbc96af72345d70d","pubnubPublishKey": "","pubnubSubscribeKey": "","registryEndpoint": "registry2.balena-cloud.com","userId": "1234","username": "captaincaveman","vpnEndpoint": "vpn.balena-cloud.com","vpnPort": "443","uuid": "1234565a13195b0d209ad88574447bf3","registered_at": 1578331919919,"deviceId": 1234564}
 ```
-This is difficult to read, so you should familiarise yourself with `jq` to parse
+This is difficult to read, so you should familiarize yourself with `jq` to parse
 the file and also to make changes. `jq` will not make changes to the same file
 it's reading, so we need to make a copy of the file to change it, and then copy
 it back to its original location.
 This acts also as a guard, because it ensures